mbshbn/Kalman-filter-for-robotics/README.md

 ## Kalman Filter for 1D
 ### Gaussian (1D)
+See `unimodal_gaussian.py`
 ```
 1/sqrt(2.*pi*sigma2) * exp(-.5*(x-mu)**2 / sigma2)
 ```

 ### (Measurement Update) Update the belief based on prior belief and the new measurement:
 The new variance is more certain that other two.
+See `update_predict.py`.
 ```
 new_mean = (var2 *mean1 + var1 * mean2)/(var1 + var2)
 new_var = 1/(1/var1+1/var2)
 ```
 ### (Prediction) Update the belief based on prior belief and the new motion:
 The new variance shows more uncertainty than the other two.
+See `update_predict.py`.
 ```
 new_mean = mean1 + mean2
 new_var = var1 + var2
 ```
 ## Kalman Filter for higher dimensions
-It is based on the Multivariate Gaussian:
+It is based on the Multivariate Gaussian.
+See `Kalman_prediction.py`.
 ```
 # measurement update
 y = Z - (H * x)